Assembler Use Cases

 Book Builder

-Assembler is an ideal tool for organizing and building a book written in AsciiDoc.
-It provides the means for creating and incorporating exports of additional formats (e.g., PDF, EPUB, etc.) and publishing them alongside your website.
-Regardless of how you organize the content for your book, Assembler can help reassemble that content to create a publication.
+Assembler is an ideal tool for organizing, compiling, and publishing a book written in AsciiDoc.
+It provides the means for creating and incorporating exports of downloadable formats (e.g., PDF, EPUB, etc.) and publishing them alongside your website.
+Regardless of how you choose to partition the content for your book, Assembler can help reassemble that content to create a publication while still being able to publish it as a web site.

 Granularity of pages